diku-dk/MarketplaceOnOrleans/README.md

 LogRecords          | true  |

-As can be seen above, the parameters are used to drive a myriad of guarantees and functionalities in OnlineMarketplace.
+As can be seen above, the parameters are used to drive a myriad of guarantees and functionalities in OnlineMarketplaceOnOrleans.

 ### <a name="deploy"></a>Deployment